Debutant Buckley takes clean sweep in 86 Scholarship Series

 “I wasn’t expecting it as I am new to the category,” she said afterwards, adding that it was never the plan to do both this series and the main Toyota 86 series.

-As in the first race on Saturday, her major rival was Lachlan Bloxsom who finished less than 0.4s behind in both races.
+As in the first race on Saturday, her major rival was Lachlan Bloxsom, who finished less than 0.4s behind in both races.
 He chased Buckley at the start of Race 2, then briefly led when they had contact at Turn 3.

-He was able to grab the lead in the third.
-However, it was short-lived for Buckley quickly regathered it and stayed in front for the remainder.
+He was able to take the lead in the third, however it was short-lived as Buckley quickly regathered the lead to stay in front for the remainder.

 “I put the pressure on her at every corner but couldn’t get past.
 I did get in front [in the earlier race] but not the way I wanted to do it,” Bloxsom admitted.